ivandoric/olympos/README.md

 to install all gulp plugins.

-If you don't want have `package.json` and `gulpfile.js` in root directory you can leave them in the theme, and run `npm install` in themes directory.
+If you don't want to have `package.json` and `gulpfile.js` in root directory you can leave them in the theme, and run `npm install` in theme directory.
 But in that case be sure to change the paths in `gulpfile.js`.
 You will mostly have to delete `/wp-content/themes/olympos/` from the paths.

 When you are done just run `glup watch`